smittytone/HighlighterSwift/README.md

 The second parameter is the name of language you’re rendering.
 If you leave out this parameter, or pass `nil`, **HighlighterSwift** will use the language detection feature built into *Highlight.js*.

+### Line Numbering

-From 2.0.0, pass in a fourth parameter, an instance of a `LineNumberingData` structure, to instruct **HighlighterSwift** to add line numbers to the code according to the values included in this data.
+Pass in a fourth parameter, an instance of a `LineNumberingData` structure, to instruct **HighlighterSwift** to add line numbers to the code according to the values included in this data.
 The default for this parameter is `nil` (don’t add line numbers).

 ```swift
 public struct LineNumberData {